genterist/openMRS-Security/4-SecurityPrinciples/2 - Usable Security Principles.md

 ### A. Visibility: ###

 The administrative interface should allow the user to easily review any active authority relationships that would affect security-relevant decisions.
-However OpenMRS don’t have this function all the log information is stored with server information, It’s hard to find out the active authority relationships.
+However OpenMRS don’t have this function.
+All the log information is stored with server information, It’s hard to find out the active authority relationships.

 **Static Analysis**